 The geometric design of this maze-like garden was very fashionable when it was first created for Thomas Wentworth in 1713.
 But there’s a patriotic message here too – Thomas created the design to combine the crosses of St George and St Andrew, celebrating the union of Scotland and England in 1707.
 This union was a proud moment in Queen Anne’s reign, and so even after her death this garden stands as proof of his loyalty to her.

 In 1711, Wentworth was appointed joint negotiator of the Treaty of Utrecht, which ended the long War of the Spanish Succession.
-As part of these negotiations, Britain gained exclusive rights to supply enslaved Africans to the Spanish colonies in the Americas, known as the ‘Asiento’.
-Wentworth was a shareholder in the South Sea Company, which managed this trade.
-He considered the treaty a crowning achievement in his diplomatic career and something to be proudly represented in his house and gardens.
-He installed this sundial, now in the conservatory, in the form of a kneeling African man – a legacy of the enslavement of Africans and the objectification of Black bodies in British and European art.
+As part of these negotiations, Britain gained the monopoly to supply enslaved Africans to the Spanish colonies in the Americas - known as the ‘Asiento’.
+He considered the Treaty a crowning achievement in his diplomatic career and something to be proudly represented in his house and gardens.
+This included a sundial, now in the conservatory, in the form of a kneeling African man – a legacy of the enslavement of Africans and the objectification of Black bodies in British and European art.

 When Thomas and Anne married, she brought with her a huge dowry of about £60,000 (worth £6.2m today), paid for by her family’s business activities.
-When Johnson died, Thomas, Anne and their heirs were beneficiaries.
-They inherited Blackwall and sold it in 1724 for £2,800 (approximately £325,000 today) and Johnson’s Friston estate in Suffolk (which remained in family ownership into the 20th century).
+When Johnson died, Thomas, Anne and their heirs also inherited the Blackwall shipyard (which they sold for £2,800 or approximately £325,000 today) and Johnson’s Friston estate in Suffolk (which remained in family ownership into the 20th century).